KTH-RPL/DynamicMap_Benchmark/scripts/README.md

 ## Evaluation

 This part include output the quantitative table and qualitative result automatically.
+To be updated scripts....

 All the methods will output the **clean map**, so we need to extract the ground truth label from gt label based on clean map.
 Why we need this?
 Since maybe some methods will downsample in their pipeline, so we need to extract the gt label from the downsampled map.